Physical Symptoms Of Autistic Burnout That I Wasn't Aware Of

 The Problem Nobody Talks About

 "I've been in autistic burnout for over 5 years now.
 Not the "take a weekend off and you'll feel better" kind.
-The chronic, grinding-down-your-body kind that nobody warns you about when you're trying to survive as an autistic adult in a neurotypical workplace.
+The chronic, grinding-down-your-body kind that nobody warns you about when you're trying to survive as an autistic adult in a neurotypical enviornment.

 What it does to my body: